-About half of all Bay Area traffic congestion is due to accidents, stalls, debris spills and other incidents.
+About a quarter of all Bay Area traffic congestion is due to accidents, stalls, debris spills and other incidents.

 MTC’s Incident Management Program fosters teamwork between the California Department of Transportation (Caltrans), the California Highway Patrol, local police and fire departments, tow truck companies and others to: